Ménière's disease: Endolymphatic sac surgery

-Surgery to decompress the endolymphatic sac is one surgical approach that is sometimes suggested.
+Surgery to decompress the endolymphatic sac is sometimes suggested.
 Three methods of surgical endolymphatic sac decompression are sometimes suggested – simple decompression, insertion of a shunt, or removal of the sac.
-There is some very weak evidence that all three methods may be useful for reducing dizziness, but that the level of evidence supporting these surgical procedures is low with further higher quality investigations being suggested.
+There is some very weak evidence that all three methods may be useful for reducing dizziness, but that the level of evidence supporting these surgical procedures is low, with further higher quality investigations being suggested.
 There is a risk in these types of surgical procedures that the shunts used in these surgeries are at risk of becoming displaced or misplaced.
 For those with severe cases who are eligible for endolymphatic sac decompression, a 2014 systematic review reported that in at least 75% of people, EL sac decompression was effective at controlling vertigo in the short term (>1 year of follow-up) and long term (>24 months).

 Ventilation tubes

-Surgical implantation of eustachian tubes (ventilation tubes) is not strongly supported by medical studies.
-There are some tentative evidence of benefit from tympanostomy tubes for improvement in the unsteadiness associated with the disease, conclusions about how effective this surgery is and the potential for side effects and harms is not clear.
+Medical studies do not strongly support surgical implantation of eustachian tubes (ventilation tubes).
+There is some tentative evidence of benefit from tympanostomy tubes for improving the unsteadiness associated with the disease, but conclusions about how effective this surgery is and the potential for side effects and harms are not clear.

 Other surgical interventions

-Destructive surgeries such as vestibular nerve labyrinthectomy are irreversible and involve removing entire functionality of most, if not all, of the affected ear; as of 2013, almost no evidence existed with which to judge whether these surgeries are effective.
+Destructive surgeries such as vestibular nerve labyrinthectomy are irreversible and involve removing the entire functionality of most, if not all, of the affected ear; as of 2013, almost no evidence existed with which to judge whether these surgeries are effective.
 The inner ear itself can be surgically removed via labyrinthectomy, although hearing is always completely lost in the affected ear with this operation.
 The surgeon can also cut the nerve to the balance portion of the inner ear in a vestibular neurectomy.
 The hearing is often mostly preserved; however, the surgery involves cutting open into the lining of the brain, and a hospital stay of a few days for monitoring is required.